DCAN-Labs/BIBSnet/docs/usage.md

   --nnUNet-configuration {2d,3d_fullres,3d_lowres,3d_cascade_fullres}
                         The nnUNet configuration to use.Defaults to 3d_fullres --overwrite, --overwrite-old
-                        Include this flag to overwrite any previous CABINET outputs in the derivatives sub-directories.
+                        Include this flag to overwrite any previous BIBSnet outputs in the derivatives sub-directories.
 Otherwise,
-                        by default CABINET will skip creating any CABINET output files that already exist in the sub-directories of derivatives.
+                        by default BIBSnet will skip creating any BIBSnet output files that already exist in the sub-directories of derivatives.
   -ses SESSION, --session SESSION, --session-id SESSION